-Can Flower Essences Address Your Mental Outlook?
+Can Flower Essences Improve Your Mental Outlook?

 Physician Edward Bach introduced Bach flower remedies to England in the 1930s.
 He theorized that people fell into seven groups, based on their reactions to illness.
 The groups are fear, uncertainty, loneliness, over-sensitivity, lack of interest in present circumstances, despondency, and over-concern for others.